 The Committee can choose a range of performance measures as specified in the 2005 Plan.
 Bonuses paid under the 2005 Plan are designed to reward progress toward and achievement of the performance goals.
-For fiscal 2010, the Committee determined that it would be appropriate to choose different performance measures for different executives.
-For fiscal 2010, the Committee chose three primary measures each weighted at one-third (1/3): (1) sales; (2) non-GAAP pretax income; and (3) certain other management objectives, which included, among other things, customer orders, business development, operating and financial performance and new products.
-For Mr. Donahue and Mr. Jones, the sales and non-GAAP pretax income target was based on Cohu's consolidated results, and for the other named executive officers the sales and non-GAAP pretax income target was for Cohu's primary business, Delta Design, with the exception of Mr. Hopkins whose sales and non-GAAP pretax income target was Cohu's semiconductor equipment group, which is comprised of both Delta Design and Rasco GmbH.
+For fiscal 2011, the Committee determined that it would be appropriate to choose different performance measures for different executives.
+For fiscal 2011, the Committee chose three primary measures each weighted at one-third (1/3): (1) sales; (2) non-GAAP operating income; and (3) certain other management objectives, which included, among other things, customer orders, business development, operating and financial performance and new products.
+Mr. Donahue's fiscal 2011 performance measures were weighted at: 20% sales; 40% non-GAAP operating income; and 40% certain other management objectives.
+For Mr. Donahue and Mr. Jones, the sales and non-GAAP operating income target was based on Cohu's consolidated results, and for the other named executive officers the sales and non-GAAP operating income target was for Cohu's primary business, Delta Design, with the exception of Mr. Müller whose sales and non-GAAP operating income target was Cohu's semiconductor equipment group, which is comprised of both Delta Design and Rasco GmbH.

-In addition, to further motivate executives to help Cohu achieve its goals in light of anticipated business conditions, the Committee determined that for the 2/3 portion of the bonus related to sales and non-GAAP pretax income, no amount would be paid under the 2005 Plan for fiscal 2010 unless such sales and non-GAAP pretax income were at least 85% and 70% of fiscal 2010 plan targeted sales and non-GAAP pretax income, respectively.
+In addition, to further motivate executives to help Cohu achieve its goals in light of anticipated business conditions, the Committee determined that for the 2/3 portion of the bonus related to sales and non-GAAP operating income, no amount would be paid under the 2005 Plan for fiscal 2011 unless such sales and non-GAAP operating income were at least 90% and 85% of fiscal 2011 plan targeted sales and non-GAAP operating income, respectively.
 To ensure that the bonuses serve the objective of increasing stockholder value and because the Committee wanted to pay maximum bonuses only upon achievement of aggressive targets, the Committee determined that the maximum bonus for any officer would be payable only if actual performance significantly exceeded our targeted operating results.
 The Committee intentionally set a high bar, which required very strong performance to earn a maximum bonus under the 2005 Plan.
-Accordingly, to further reward executives for achievement of Cohu's overall goals, if the actual 2010 results exceeded the targeted sales and pretax income amounts, the portion of the bonus related to these factors would increase up to a maximum factor of 50%.
-The following table reflects the fiscal 2010 target bonus amount and the range of the potential bonus, as a percentage of base salary, for which each named executive officer was eligible under the executive incentive bonus plan for fiscal 2010:
+Accordingly, to further reward executives for achievement of Cohu's overall goals, if the actual 2011 results exceeded the targeted sales and operating income amounts, the portion of the bonus related to these factors would increase up to a maximum factor of 50%.

+The following table reflects the fiscal 2011 target bonus amount and the range of the potential bonus, as a percentage of base salary, for which each named executive officer was eligible under the executive incentive bonus plan for fiscal 2011:

+Range of

-Named Executive Officer Target 2010 Bonus Range of Potential Fiscal 2010 Bonus
+Named Executive Officer Target 2011 Bonus Potential Fiscal 2011 Bonus

-James A. Donahue 100% Zero to 133%
+James A. Donahue 100% Zero to 130%

 Jeffrey D. Jones 60% Zero to 80%

-Roger J. Hopkins 50% Zero to 67%

 James G. McFarlane 50% Zero to 67%

+Luis A. Müller 70% Zero to 93%

-James P. Walsh 50% Zero to 67%
+Shay Torton 50% Zero to 67%

-Annual base salaries were used to compute the fiscal 2010 incentive bonus.
+Annual base salaries were used to compute the fiscal 2011 incentive bonus.
 The 2005 Plan provides that no performance bonus may exceed \$1 million in any fiscal year.
-As noted above, we target total compensation to the 50th to 60th percentile of our peer group companies.
+As noted above, we target total compensation generally at or near the 50th percentile of our peer group companies.
 As a result, the target bonuses are generally determined such that the combination of the bonus and base salary meet this targeted percentile.

-The following table describes the applicable performance measures (including relative weightings) under the executive incentive bonus plan for fiscal 2010.
+The following table describes the applicable performance measures (including relative weightings) under the executive incentive bonus plan for fiscal 2011.